reaptor/elmish-land/docs/docs/core-concepts/pages.md

 In a standard Elmish project, all URL requests often go to one big routing file.
 In Elmish Land, this file is generated for you automatically.

-The big difference in Elmish Land is that all pages share data with via `SharedModel` and access type-safe URL information using the `Route` type.
+The big difference in Elmish Land is that all pages share data via `SharedModel` and access type-safe URL information using the `Route` type.

 No need to write your URL parsers by hand!